MayankKonduri/UniversityOfHouston_SCOPA_Lab/README.md

 ### Overview

-We aim to estimate model parameters (such as the diffusion coefficient \( \alpha \)) from noisy observations of the solution to a PDE (e.g., tumor cell density at time \( t = 1 \)).
+We aim to estimate model parameters (such as the diffusion coefficient α) from noisy observations of the solution to a PDE (e.g., tumor cell density at time t = 1).
 This is framed as an inverse problem using a physics-informed machine learning approach.

 ### Key Features
 - Solves a reaction-diffusion PDE with Neumann boundary conditions